Kartaverse/Kartascript/README.md

 - Add an interactive TUI (text user interface)
 - Add the following functions:
 	- GetOutputFilename
-	- GetLensProjection
-	- GetFocalLength
-	- GetLensABC
-	- GetLensCount

 ## Python Module Usage Examples

-	# Navigate into the folder where the Python module exists and launch a Python interactive session using a terminal program:
+## Navigate into the folder where the Python module exists:
 cd $HOME/Desktop/kartascript/
 python3

 ## Open a PTS File: